javiersantos/MaterialStyledDialogs/README.md

 If no `setPositive(...)`, `setNegative(...)` or `setNeutral(...)` callbacks are provided, then the bottom dialog will be dismissed when tapping de button.

+If `autoDismiss()` is turned `false`, then you must manually dismiss the dialog in these callbacks.
+Auto dismiss is `true` by default.

 A divider before the buttons can be added using the `.withDivider(true)` method (`false` by default).

 ### Dismissing when touching outside